Bethwell Allan Ogot: Biography

 Ogot, a Kenyan Luo, was born on 3 August 1929 in Gem Location of Siaya County of Kenya.
 In 1959 he married Grace Emily Akinyi, a politician, writer, and health specialist.
 She eventually served the government of Kenya as an Assistant Minister for Culture and Social Services.

 Ogot was educated at Ambira, Maseno School, Makerere University College, and the University of St Andrews and the School of Oriental and African Studies, University of London.
 While studying in London, he served as a leader of the Kenya Students Association, where he assisted the Kenya nationalists, notably the late Jaramogi Oginga Odinga during the 1960 negotiations at the Lancaster negotiations for Kenya's independence.

 Ogot commenced his university academic and research life as lecturer at the Makerere University, and eventually became Chairman of the History Department of University College, Nairobi, currently the University of Nairobi (UoN).
 At the UoN he founded and directed the Institute of Development Studies (IDS) and the Institute of African Studies (IAS).
 He also served as the Dean of the School of Arts and Social Sciences and Deputy Vice-Chancellor Academics therein.
 He was the President of the International Scientific Committee for the preparation of UNESCO's General History of Africa.
 He edited Volume V of UNESCO's History of Africa, and presided over the committee that oversaw the production of the entire History.
 He was a member of the International Commission for UNESCO's History of Humanity.

 From the University of Nairobi, Ogot was appointed by President Jomo Kenyatta to serve as member of the East African Community (EAC) Legislative Assembly, between 1975 and 1977.
 He was President of the PanAfrican Archaeological Association from 1977 to 1983.
 Between 1978 and 1980 Ogot served at the International Louis Leakey Memorial Institute for African Pre-History (TILLMIAP), which was an integral part of the National Museums of Kenya (NMK), as its first director.
 He served Kenyatta University as a Professor, and the Kenya Post and Telecommunications as chairman.
 He was the Chancellor of Moi University, Eldoret, up to 2013.
-Up unti his death in 2025 he remained a Professor Emeritus of Maseno University, where prior to being Chancellor of Moi University he had been the Director of Post-Graduate Studies.
+Up until his death in 2025 he remained a Professor Emeritus of Maseno University, where prior to being Chancellor of Moi University he had been the Director of Post-Graduate Studies.

 As the Chancellor of Moi University, he worked tirelessly with President Mwai Kibaki, the Ministry of Higher Education of Kenya, Professors David Some and Richard Mibey as Vice-Chancellors and Samuel Gudu, Margarete Kamar and Bob Wishitemi to oversee the constitution of the Masinde Muliro University of Science and Technology, Narok University, Karatina University, Kabianga University, University of Eldoret, Rongo University College and the Odera Akango' College, which remains a constituent college of Moi University.

 Ogot died following a short illness on 30 January 2025, at the age of 95.